 There is strength in that!
 Nothing will get us through the temptations of our enemy like God’s Word.

-Another thing we can take strength in is this:
+Another thing Christians can take strength in is this:

-Now that you are saved, you can bet that temptation is coming your way.
+If you are a new Christian, you can bet that temptation is coming your way.
 There is a target on your back.
 The enemy knows that he lost you.
 He will be eager to get you back.
 But now, you are on the team.

 Welcome to the kingdom.